 A number of other fishway types have been developed to provide fish passage in situations where the above fishways are inappropriate.
 These include the elver pass: generally a small-diameter pipe or channel lined with materials such as coarse brushes that provide migrating juvenile eels with a damp, complex surface over which to wriggle (Mitchell 1990; Clay 1995).
 An elver pass is presently being designed for Warragamba Dam.

 Turella Weir fishway, Wolli Creek

 The creation of a rock ramp fishway on Turella Weir at Wolli Creek means fish can now access more upstream habitat: an important improvement in this inner Sydney area.
 Wolli Creek is a tributary of the Cooks River, which flows through Sydney into Botany Bay.
 The weir and causeway were built in the early 1900s to provide access and water for adjacent Chinese market gardens.
 Turella Reserve and Wolli Creek Regional Park have now replaced the old market gardens, meaning the weir no longer serves its original purpose but still prevents fish from moving up- and downstream for most of the time.

-This project is part of Sydney Metropolitan Catchment Management Authority’s ‘Cooks River Urban Water Initiative’ which is rehabilitating the Wolli Creek environment by controlling weeds, replanting these areas with native plants and cleaning up stormwater before it flows into the creek.
-Industry and Investment NSW (Fisheries), Rockdale and Canterbury City Councils partnered the Sydney Metropolitan CMA to undertake the fishway works and were supported by the Wolli Creek Preservation Society.
+This project is part of the forner Sydney Metropolitan Catchment Management Authority’s (now Local Land Services) ‘Cooks River Urban Water Initiative’ which is rehabilitating the Wolli Creek environment by controlling weeds, replanting these areas with native plants and cleaning up stormwater before it flows into the creek.
+Industry and Investment NSW (Fisheries), Rockdale and Canterbury City Councils partnered the former Sydney Metropolitan CMA to undertake the fishway works and were supported by the Wolli Creek Preservation Society.